With a displeased grunt, Kyo rested his head on the hard pillows of the infirmary bed.

 Kyo looked at Iori’s torn coat, the sleeve that had been blown away by their fire.
 His bandaged hand.

 His thoughts went back to their match.
-The moment when his hands were together, fingers entwined as if by accident, holding tight.
+The moment when their hands were together, fingers entwined as if by accident, holding tight.
 Iori’s skin had been surprisingly soft and warm against his.

 They had wanted to enjoy their fight as much as they could.
 What had Iori thought when he woke up and discovered that an evil being had robbed him of such opportunity?